Like a Prayer (song): Commercial performance

-In the United Kingdom, the song entered the UK Singles Chart at number two, before moving to the top the next week, remaining there for three weeks.
-Madonna became the artist with the most number-one singles of the 1980s in the UK, with a total of six chart-toppers.
-"Like a Prayer" became the tenth best-selling song of 1989 in the UK, with the British Phonographic Industry (BPI) certifying it gold, for shipment of 400,000 copies of the single.
-According to the Official Charts Company, it has sold 850,500 copies there as of April 2019.
-In Italy, the song spent 9 consecutive weeks at the top of the Musica e dischi charts.
-Across Europe, the track reached number one in Belgium, Ireland, Norway, Sweden and Switzerland.
-It was Madonna's fifth number one song on the European Hot 100 Singles chart, reaching the top on March 25, 1989, and staying at number one for 12 weeks.
-"Like a Prayer" ranked at number two on the 1989 tabulation for European singles.
-After the Glee episode "The Power of Madonna" was broadcast, "Like a Prayer" again entered the chart at number 47, on May 15, 2010.
-The song went on to sell over five million copies worldwide.
+In the United Kingdom, "Like a Prayer" entered the UK Singles Chart at number two, before moving to the top the next week, remaining there for three weeks.
+Madonna became the artist with the most UK number-one singles of the 1980s, with a total of six number-one hits.
+"Like a Prayer" became the eleventh best-selling single of 1989 in the United Kingdom, and was certified 2× Platinum by the British Phonographic Industry (BPI), for shipment of 1,200,000 copies.
+According to the Official Charts Company, the single has sold 850,500 copies there as of April 2019.
+In Italy, "Like a Prayer" spent nine consecutive weeks at the top of the Musica e dischi chart.
+Across Europe, it reached number one in Belgium, Ireland, Norway, Sweden and Switzerland.
+"Like a Prayer" was Madonna's fifth number-one hit on the Eurochart Hot 100, reaching the top on March 25, 1989, and staying at number one for 12 weeks.
+It ranked at number two on the 1989 tabulation for European singles.
+After the Glee episode "The Power of Madonna" was broadcast, the song again entered the chart at number 47 on May 15, 2010.
+Globally, "Like a Prayer" went on to sell over five million copies.

+After the song's use in the 2024 film Deadpool & Wolverine, "Like a Prayer" received a sales resurgence; in the United Kingdom, the song peaked at number 27 on the UK Singles Chart, and at number 7 on the UK Singles Downloads Chart.